knowron/docs/docs/updates/2023/december_update.en.md

 The **Search History** and **Feedback** screens have now been moved to be under the Insights Dashboard.

-## Expert Answers makes closing knowledge gaps easier than ever (available immediately)
+## Expert Answers: say goodbye to answering the same question over and over

 One of the main changes we have introduced is an all-new way to directly and simply answer users' questions.